Mohali grenade attack cowardly act, culprits will get strictest punishment: Kejriwal | Politics

 - India

-"Peace will be maintained under all circumstances with the cooperation of all the people of Punjab and the culprits will be given the strictest punishment," the Aam Aadmi Party leader, who is also Delhi's chief minister, added.
+''Peace will be maintained under all circumstances with the cooperation of all the people of Punjab and the culprits will be given the strictest punishment,'' the AAP leader, who is also the chief minister of Delhi, said.

+Senior AAP leader Rajya Sabha MP Sanjay Singh said that ''anarchic elements'' have become active in Punjab to disturb its peace ever since the Arvind Kejriwal-led party formed its government in the state.

+''Ever since the government of @AamAadmiParty was formed in Punjab, the anarchic elements, who disturb the peace, have become active,'' he said in a tweet in Hindi. ''Those who spread hatred and violence in Punjab will be behind bars,'' he added.

+AAP Rajya Sabha MP Raghav Chadha said the grenade attack was an act of cowardice by those powers who want to disrupt the ''hard-earned peace'' in the state.

+''Explosion in Mohali is an act of cowardice by those powers who want to disrupt the hard-earned peace of the state.
+Punjab government will not spare those involved and strongest possible action will be taken,'' Chadha tweeted.

-Punjab Chief Minister Bhagwant Mann said police were investigating the explosion while asserting that anyone trying to disturb the peace and spoil the atmosphere in the state will not be spared.
+Punjab Chief Minister Bhagwant Mann said police are investigating the explosion while asserting that anyone trying to disturb the peace and spoil the atmosphere in the state will not be spared.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)